DeepTV12/majj/README.md

-# m*ajor Bot
+# mmajj Bot

-A Python bot for interacting with the M*jor Telegram Bot API.
+A Python bot for interacting with the Maj Telegram Bot API.
 This bot can perform various tasks such as checking in, managing tasks, holding coins, spinning, and retrieving user information.

 [TELEGRAM CHANNEL](https://t.me/DeepTV12) | [Youtube](https://www.youtube.com/@DeepT.V)